davidoury/vbuild-rsch/README.md

-# Virtual R, Spark, Cassandra and HDFS a
+# Virtual R, Spark, Cassandra and HDFS ab

 These files can be used to create and configure one (or more) virtual machines (using virtualBox.)